AVEVA/CONNECT-data-services-developer-docs/content/api-reference/management/account-tenant.md

 * Alias (was Company Alias) – used during user sign-in to uniquely identify tenant.

-Account level information, such as users and clients, is stored in all supported regions for read-only purposes.
+Tenant level information, such as users and clients, is stored in all supported regions for read-only purposes.

 ## Properties